US companies distance themselves from NRA as pressure mounts

 U.S. corporations are moving in the other direction.

-On Friday, a large Wall Street money manager said that it wanted to engage with major weapons manufacturers about what comes next.
+On Friday, a large Wall Street money management firm said that it wanted to engage with major weapons manufacturers about what comes next.

 Blackrock Inc., which manages $6 trillion in assets, has become one of the largest stakeholders gun manufacturers like Sturm Ruger & Co., American Outdoor Brands Corp. and Vista Outdoor Inc. through indirect investments.
 The money is placed in index funds, so Blackrock cannot sell shares of individual companies within the index.
 Its fund clients invest in indexes that might contain companies like Ruger.

-On Friday, spokesman Ed Sweeney says Blackrock will be "engaging with weapons manufacturers and distributors to understand their response to recent events."
+On Friday, spokesman Ed Sweeney said Blackrock will be "engaging with weapons manufacturers and distributors to understand their response to recent events."

 Blackrock, through indirect investments, holds a 16.18 percent stake in Sturm Ruger, an 11.91 percent stake in Vista, and a 10.5 percent stake in American Outdoor, according to the data firm Factset.